RWTH-OS/ehyve/README.md

 ## Introduction

-ehyve is small hypervisor to boot the operating systems [eduOS-rs](https://github.com/RWTH-OS/eduOS-rs), which is a Unix-like operating system based on a monolithic architecture for educational purposes. ehyve is tested under Linux, and Windows.
-The macOS is currently not finalized and currently under development.
+ehyve is small hypervisor to boot the operating systems [eduOS-rs](https://github.com/RWTH-OS/eduOS-rs), which is a Unix-like operating system based on a monolithic architecture for educational purposes. ehyve is tested under Linux, macOS, and Windows.

 ## Requirements